w3f/polkadot-wiki/docs/learn-bridges.md

 Building a bridge that is as decentralized and trustless as possible can be done through any of the following methods (ordered by suggested methodology):

-- _Bridge pallets_ - For Substrate-native chains, use a bridge pallet (eg. Kusama <> Polkadot
+- _Bridge pallets_ - For Substrate-native chains, use a bridge pallet (e.g. Kusama <> Polkadot
   bridge, since both networks parachains use Substrate).
-- _Smart contracts_ - If the chain is not on Substrate, you should have smart contracts on the non-Substrate chain to bridge (eg. Ethereum mainnet will have a bridge smart contract that initiates Eth transactions based on incoming XCMP messages).
+- _Smart contracts_ - If the chain is not on Substrate, you should have smart contracts on the non-Substrate chain to bridge (e.g. Ethereum mainnet will have a bridge smart contract that initiates Eth transactions based on incoming XCMP messages).
-- _Higher-order protocols_ - If your chain does not support smart contracts (eg. Bitcoin), you should use [XClaim][xclaim] or similar protocols to bridge.
+- _Higher-order protocols_ - If your chain does not support smart contracts (e.g. Bitcoin), you
+  should use [XClaim][xclaim] or similar protocols to bridge.

 ### via Bridge Pallets